ngs/dropbox-mcp/README.md

 ```

 **Note**:
-- If you installed via Homebrew or placed the binary in `/usr/local/bin`, you can use just `"command": "dropbox-mcp"`
+- If you installed via Homebrew or placed the binary in `/usr/local/bin`, you can use just `"command": "dropbox-mcp-server"`
-- If you built from source or downloaded to a custom location, use the full path: `"command": "/path/to/dropbox-mcp"`
+- If you built from source or downloaded to a custom location, use the full path: `"command": "/path/to/dropbox-mcp-server"`

 ### 3. Verify Installation